 The focus of the Housing Court is to obtain compliance by allowing the property owners a reasonable opportunity to correct the code violations.
 However, as with any criminal offense, the penalties for noncompliance include: incarceration, fines, community service, and probation.
-In 2022, 930 cases were filed by the City of Dayton Code Enforcement, two property owners were placed on probation, and one violator was sentenced to serve days in the Montgomery County Jail.
+In 2024, 1,275 cases were filed by the City of Dayton Code Enforcement.